paranumal/libparanumal/README.md

 <pre>
 @MISC{ChalmersKarakusAustinSwirydowiczWarburton2020,
-      author = "Chalmers, B. N. and Karakus, A. and Austin, A. P. and Swirydowicz, K. and Warburton, T.", title = "{libParanumal}: a performance portable high-order finite element library", year = "2020",
+      author = "Chalmers, N. and Karakus, A. and Austin, A. P. and Swirydowicz, K. and Warburton, T.", title = "{libParanumal}: a performance portable high-order finite element library", year = "2020",
       url = "https://github.com/paranumal/libparanumal",